attardi/deepnl/README.rst

 To compile the library, run::

-   $ python setup.py build
+   $ python2 setup.py build

-This will invoce the C++ compiler to compile the code on your platform.
+This will invoke the C++ compiler to compile the code on your platform.

 You can run the scripts directly from the ``bin`` directory, or you can install them by calling::

    $ sudo python setup.py install

+If Cython gets invoked and raises error, force an update on the file timestamps, with:

+   $ touch deepnl/*.cpp

 Basic usage
 ===========